Subject Access Request

 You may have heard about your right to make a “subject access request” and that this can be an effective way of encouraging your employer to enter into a settlement agreement with you.
 So here we look at what a subject access request is, and how best should you use your right to make one.

 This article is written to help you, the employee, to understand your rights and to negotiate with your employer for a fair exit package.
-If you’d like to request a free consultation simply click here or to try our case value calculator click here.
+If would like advice on your case please request a free consultation or try our settlement agreement calculator to find out how much your case could be worth

 What is a subject access request?

 The courts have recently confirmed that you are entitled to this information even if you are just seeking evidence to use in a claim against your employer.
-Don’t let your employer tell you that you are not allowed to issue a subject access request to gather evidence for your claim.
-Be aware though, your employer has 40 days to respond to a subject access request, so there is likely to be a substantial delay before you receive any information.
+Don’t let your employer tell you that you are not allowed to issue a subject access request to gather evidence for your claim, but be aware, your employer has 40 days to respond to a subject access request, so there is likely to be a substantial delay before you receive any information.
+You could also be asked to send them £10 as an administration fee, so it’s best to just send this with the request or ask up front if it is needed, as employers can use this as a way to delay your request.

 Does an employer need to provide every document that mentions you?